Enroll a Child

 What kind of background checks do you do?

 All volunteers and employees are subject to background checks that include obtaining references from people who know them well.
-Also, we conduct a National Criminal Background Check (recurs twice a month), Federal Background Check, DCFS Child Abuse/Neglect, Public Domain Search, Motor Vehicle Check, and fingerprinting.
+Also, we conduct a National Criminal Background Check, Federal Background Check, DCFS Child Abuse/Neglect, Public Domain Search, Motor Vehicle Check, and fingerprinting.

 Is there a cost for the program?